Seveso disaster: Chemical events

 The reaction temperature was achieved by passing the steam exhaust from the onsite electricity generation turbine through an external heating coil installed on the chemical reactor vessel.
-The exhaust steam pressure was normally 12 bar and temperature 190 °C, which resulted in a reaction mixture temperature of 158 °C, very close to its boiling point of 160 °C. Safety testing showed the onset of an exothermic (heat-releasing) side reaction if the reaction mixture temperature reached 230 °C. Crucially, no steam temperature reading was made available to plant operators responsible for the reactor.
+The exhaust steam pressure was normally 12 bar with a temperature of 190 °C, which resulted in a reaction mixture temperature of 158 °C, very close to its boiling point of 160 °C. Safety testing showed the onset of an exothermic (heat-releasing) side reaction if the reaction mixture temperature reached 230 °C. Crucially, no steam temperature reading was made available to plant operators responsible for the reactor.

 The chemical-release accident occurred when a batch process was stopped before the completion of the final step of removal of ethylene glycol from the reaction mixture by distillation.
 The process was stopped due to conformance with an Italian law requiring the shutdown of plant operations over the weekend.
 Other parts of the site had already started to close down as the processing of other batches finished, which reduced power consumption across the plant, causing a dramatic drop in the load on the turbine and a consequent increase in the temperature of the exhaust steam to around 300 °C. This hotter-than-normal steam then heated the portion of the metal wall of the accident reactor above the level of the liquid within it to the same temperature.
 Not having a steam temperature reading among their instruments, the operators of the reactor were unaware of the presence of this additional heating, and they stopped the batch as they normally would by isolating the steam and turning off the stirrer in the reactor vessel.
 The abnormally hot upper region of the reactor jacket then heated the adjacent reaction mixture.
 With the stirrer not running, the heating was highly localised to just the portion of the upper layers of the reaction mixture adjacent to the reactor wall.
 The local temperature increased to above the critical temperature for the exothermic side reaction seen in testing.
 Additionally, the critical temperature proved to be only 180 °C, 50 °C lower than believed.
 At that lower critical temperature, an exothermic decomposition began, releasing more heat and leading to the onset of a rapid runaway reaction when the temperature reached 230 °C seven hours later.

 The reactor relief valve eventually opened, causing the aerial release of 6 tonnes of chemicals, which settled over 18 km2 of the surrounding area.
 The cloud of substances released contained sodium hydroxide, ethylene glycol, sodium trichlorophenate, and approximately 15 to 30 kg of TCDD (3).
 At the nominal reaction temperature, TCDD is normally seen only in trace amounts of less than 1 ppm (parts per million).
 However, in the higher-temperature conditions associated with the runaway reaction, TCDD production reached 166 ppm or more.